Color

-To the extent there is a degree of uniformity, two colors currently stand out: purple and green, with gradients being used across the board.
+While there are colors and styles that are associated with AI, nothing has been formalized as a web standard.
+To the extent there is a degree of uniformity, two colors currently stand out: purple and green, with gradients being used in support.

 Current trends